Anticipatory Music Transformer: Anticipatory Infilling Models of Music

 We train and release anticipatory infilling models on the \dataset dataset \citep{raffel2016learning}.
 See Appendix~\ref{sec:licensing} for licensing information and Section~\ref{sec:ethics} for a discussion of copyright considerations regarding models trained on \dataset.
 The \dataset dataset consists of \num{178561} MIDI files (event sequences) that we preprocess into \num{663555310} events (\num{1990665930} tokens using arrival-time encoding) encompassing \num{8943} hours of music.
 This dataset is orders of magnitude larger than other common music datasets~\citep{dong2020muspy}, but orders of magnitude smaller than the datasets used to train large models in other domains, e.g. language \citep{gao2020pile} and vision \citep{schuhmann2022laion}.
 For reference, the OpenWebText corpus that reproduces the training set used to train GPT-2 contains approximately \num{10} billion tokens \citep{Gokaslan2019OpenWeb}.
 We describe training splits and additional information about \dataset and preprocessing in Appendix~\ref{sec:lakhmidi-details}.

-We parameterize anticipatory infilling models using causal masked transformers \citep{vaswani2017attention} (decoder-only models) with anticipation interval $\delta = 5$ seconds.
-This allows the models to look ahead (i.e. anticipate) controls up to \num{5} seconds before their arrival.
-Due to the high cost of training, we defer systematic ablations of this hyper-parameter to future work.
+All models trained in this paper are parameterized using causal masked transformers \citep{vaswani2017attention} (decoder-only models) with a context length of $M = $ \num{1024} tokens (defined in Section~\ref{sec:training}).
 We train models at three scales, following GPT-2 naming conventions \citep{radford2019language}: Small (\num{128}M parameters), Medium (\num{360}M parameters), and Large (\num{780}M parameters).
-Because anticipatory models are trained like sequence models on the augmented sequences $\ea_{1:N+K}$ (see Section~\ref{sec:training}) we are able to use standard libraries for training anticipatory music transformers; in this work, we use the Levanter library for training.\footnote{https://github.com/stanford-crfm/levanter} For additional details of models and training procedures, see Appendix~\ref{sec:hyper}.
+Because anticipatory models are trained like sequence models on the augmented sequences $\ea_{1:N+K}$ (see Section~\ref{sec:training}) we are able to use standard libraries for training anticipatory music transformers; in this work, we use the Levanter library for training.\footnote{\url{https://github.com/stanford-crfm/levanter}} For additional details of models and training procedures, see Appendix~\ref{sec:hyper}.

+Anticipatory models are trained with an anticipation interval of $\delta = $ \num{5} seconds; this allows the models to look ahead (i.e. anticipate) controls up to \num{5} seconds before their arrival.
+This interval is chosen to maximize anticipation, while not anticipating controls so far in advance that a control on time $s$ might appear more than $M$ tokens earlier than events near time $s$ (outside of the model context $M$).
+Music in the \dataset dataset is represented using an average of \num{68} tokens per second, with a standard deviation of \num{51} tokens per second (see Appendix~\ref{sec:lakhmidi-details}).
+Therefore, setting $\delta = $ \num{5} seconds ensures that controls on time $s$ appear within $M = $ \num{1024} tokens of events near time $s$, unless tokens are generated at a sustained rate of more than 2.67 standard deviations above the mean (i.e., more than $204 \approx 68 + 2.67*51$ tokens/second $\approx M/\delta$).